Unity-Technologies/ml-agents/ml-agents/README.md

 pip install .
 ```

-## `mlagents.envs`
+## mlagents.envs

-The ML-Agents toolkit provides a Python API for controlling the Agent simulation
+The ML-Agents Toolkit provides a Python API for controlling the Agent simulation
-loop of a environment or game built with Unity.
+loop of an environment or game built with Unity.
 This API is used by the ML-Agent
 training algorithms (run with `mlagents-learn`), but you can also write your
 Python programs using this API.